Basilica of Saint John the Theologian

-The Basilica of St. John (Βασιλική του Αγίου Ιωάννη του Θεολόγου) was a basilica in Ephesus, Turkey.
-It was constructed by Justinian I in the 6th century at a site where John the Apostle was said to have been buried.
-It was modeled after the now-demolished Church of the Holy Apostles in Constantinople.
+The Basilica of Saint John the Theologian (Βασιλική του Αγίου Ιωάννη του Θεολόγου) was a basilica in the city of Ephesus.
+It was constructed by Justinian the Great in the 6th century, at a site where John the Apostle was said to have been buried.
+It was modeled after the Church of the Holy Apostles in Constantinople.

-The basilica is on the slopes of Ayasuluk Hill, right next to the İsa Bey Mosque, just below the fortress near the centre of Selçuk, İzmir Province, Turkey and about 3.5 km from Ephesus.
+The ruins of the basilica are on the slopes of Ayasuluk Hill, right next to the İsa Bey Mosque, just below the fortress near the centre of Selçuk, İzmir Province, Turkey and about 3.5 km from Ephesus.

 History

-Earlier site history
+History of the earlier site

-Ayasuluk Hill is believed to have been the site of the Late Bronze Age city of Apasa, capital of the Kingdom of Arzawa.
+Ayasuluk Hill is believed to have been the site of the late Bronze Age city of Apasa, capital of the Kingdom of Arzawa.
 The basilica is believed to have been built over the ruins of the earlier city.

 Justinian's Church

-Little is known about the Basilica of St. John, with its only source being from a small description provided by Procopius in one of his works, Buildings, whereupon he writes:
+Procopius provides a small description of the Basilica in one of his works, Buildings, whereupon he wrote:

 There chanced to be a certain place before the city of Ephesus, lying on a steep slope hilly and bare of soil and incapable of producing crops, even should one attempt to cultivate them, but altogether hard and rough.
 On that site the natives had set up a church in early times to the Apostle John; this Apostle has been named “the Theologian,” because the nature of God was described by him in a manner beyond the unaided power of man.
 This church, which was small and in a ruined condition because of its great age, the Emperor Justinian tore down to the ground and replaced by a church so large and beautiful, that, to speak briefly, it resembles very closely in all respects, and is a rival to, the shrine which is dedicated to all the Apostles in the imperial city...

 Construction of the church began by 548 and was completed by 565.
-The building of this church was presided over by the bishop, Hypatius of Ephesus.
-As the leading ecclesiastical theoretician and writer of his day, it was possible that he gained the influence of Justinian and had the tomb of St. John reconstructed, as major construction in Asia Minor was rare.
+The building of this church was presided over by Hypatius of Ephesus.
+As the leading ecclesiastical theoretician and writer of his day, it is possible that he gained the influence of Justinian and had the tomb of Saint John reconstructed.
 After its completion, it was regarded as one of the holiest churches of its time and was held in great honor, as Procopius notes in his Secret History: